10 Best HVAC Companies in Augusta, KS

 Cost of HVAC Installation and Maintenance in Augusta

-• Heat pump: Heat pumps exchange warm and cool air between your home and the outside.
-These systems don't generate their own heat or AC, so they work more effectively in more temperate climates.
+• Heat pump: Heat pumps exchange warm and cool air between your house and outside.
+They don't create their own heating and cooling, so they work more effectively in more mild climates.

-• Packaged heating and air: Packaged HVAC systems work best in smaller homes.
-They consist of a single combined air conditioner and heating unit, typically located in an attic or basement.
-This unit is typically compact, energy-efficient, and easy to maintain.
+• Packaged heating and air: Packaged HVAC systems are more popular in smaller homes.
+They consist of a single heating and cooling unit, typically located in an attic or basement.
+This unit tends to be compact, efficient, and easy to maintain.

 HVAC Unit TypeCost